 This article covers Map My Customers self-service integrations - integrations that you can set up on your own through your Map My Customers account settings.

 Self-service integrations are available for the popular customer relationship management tool (CRMs) listed below:

-For CRMs not listed here, or other systems such as ERPs, you have the option to sync via FTP or import manually.
-Email email@example.com to request help with integrations.
-To request that we build a new self-service integration, you can fill out this form and our Product team will review your request.
+For CRMs not listed here, or other systems such as ERPs, you have the option to sync via FTP, manual imports, Zapier connections, or using our public API.
+Email firstname.lastname@example.org to request help with integrations or to request that we build a new self-service integration.

 This section explains how to: